Huaiyuan-Jing/dracut-cryptsetup-duress/README.md

 #### 1. Registering Signals

 Use the control utility to hash and store emergency signals.
 These are stored in the system configuration.
+The emergency signals are global, applying to all operation modes (see below).
+Any registered signal typed in the emergency prompt (i.e. password prompt used by this tool) will trigger the emergency data protection protocol.

 ```shell
 sudo duressctl add